- Fair Grounds Racing Club

 Perks of being a club member include regular updates on the program via email and a dedicated Facebook page, special club events for viewing certain morning workouts, privileged access to the paddock before the club’s horses race, special accommodations on race day and exclusive members-only events.

 The Fair Grounds Racing Club has been organized as a 501(c)(7) Not for Profit Social Club and is structured as an educational association meaning members should not join with any profit motive or expectation of profit.
-Any purse earnings, should they exist, will be distributed to the Children’s Hospital of Los Angeles Cancer Center.
+Any purse earnings, should they exist, will be distributed to the Children’s Hospital of Los Angeles Cancer Center to support the Chimeric Antigen Receptor (CAR) Transduced T-cells for the Treatment of Childhood ALL trial.
 All decisions on the club’s horses will be made by trainer Al Stall, Jr. Gary Palmisano, Jr. will be the club’s director.

 "These racing clubs have caught on and been successful and I'm happy to be involved,” Stall said.
 “Mr. Hughes is obviously a big part of it.
 He bought each of these horses for a good amount of money and the colt is ready to run.
 The filly is a Louisiana-bred and should be ready in January."